-People will argue on the benefits of cleaning your HVAC system.
-The fact is that your HVAC system gets dust, debris, mold, bacteria, germs, etc. There are two main reasons why you should clean your HVAC system.
+People will argue over the benefits of cleaning your HVAC system.
+The fact is that your HVAC system gets filled with dust, debris, mould, bacteria, germs, etc. There are two main reasons why you should clean your HVAC system.

-2. The air quality in your home can be poor from many sources.
-It’s well known that mold, fungi, bacteria, germs and microscopic dust mites reduce the quality of air that we breathe.
-As a result you may suffer from allergies, asthma, dry coughs, chronic breathing problems, headaches, etc. Ensuring that your HVAC system is regularly cleaned can help improve the air quality in your home.
+- The air quality in your home can be negatively affected many sources.
+It’s well known that mould, fungi, bacteria, germs, and microscopic dust mites reduce the quality of air that we breathe.
+As a result, you may suffer from allergies, asthma, dry coughs, chronic breathing problems, headaches, etc. Ensuring that your HVAC system is regularly cleaned can help improve the air quality in your home.

-includes inspection of proper operation of your furnace.
-This includes but is not limited to inspection of the furnace chimney, proper start-up, heat exchanger, ignition assembly, motor, fan, belt, filter, etc. Our inspection also includes assessment of all the devices you may have (i.e. humidifier, purifier, etc).
-On top of this, we will also check your dryer, dryer vent and central vacuum system.
+Furnace inspection includes inspection of proper operation of your furnace.
+This includes, but is not limited to, inspection of the furnace chimney, proper start-up, heat exchanger, ignition assembly, motor, fan, belt, filter, etc. Our inspection also includes assessment of all the devices you may have (i.e. humidifier, purifier, etc.).
+On top of this, we will also check your dryer, dryer vent, and central vacuum system.

 What are the different methods of furnace and duct cleaning?

-This method of cleaning uses high compressed air at about 200-240 psi (pounds of pressure per square inch) using a blowgun, forward skipper line (air blows from working point) and reverse skipper line (air blows towards working point).
-Combination of all these tools gives you very efficient and effective cleaning of your heating system.
+This method of cleaning uses high-compressed air at about 200-240 psi (pounds of pressure per square inch) using a blowgun, forward skipper line (air blows from working point), and reverse skipper line (air blows towards working point).
+Combining these tools will efficiently and effectively clean your heating system.
 This is our customers’ most popular and preferable method of cleaning due to its effectiveness.

-In this method of cleaning the main tool is a brush (different types and sizes).
-Rotary brushes “wipe” all dust and mold accumulated on the surface of furnace ducts.
-This method also is especially effective to remove big pieces of debris (i.e. newly built homes or in homes after renovations), toys and other miscellaneous items from ducts.
+In this method of cleaning, the main tool is a brush (different types and sizes).
+Rotary brushes “wipe” all dust and mould accumulated on the surface of furnace ducts.
+This method is also especially effective in removing big pieces of debris (i.e. newly built homes or in homes after renovations), toys, and other miscellaneous items from ducts.